-- GA 1.1 Designate Growth Areas in locations: - With infrastructure capacity to accommodate higher levels of activity and a mix of uses; - Where infrastructure upgrade/extension will be most cost-effective; - With multimodal transportation access; - Needing focused reinvestment;

-- Where regional attractions exist or are planned; and/or - That will reduce development pressures in lower-intensity areas of the city.

-GA 1.3 Ensure that such development sensitively responds to neighborhoods, infrastructure, and character within and next to Growth Areas.

-GA 1.4Accommodate the highest intensity of development in designated Growth Areas.
-In some cases, Character Area Plans may be more specific on appropriate locations for higher intensity development within both Growth and Activity Areas.

-GA 1.5 Identify Growth and Activity Area "edges," and incorporate context-appropriate transitions between these "edges" and adjacent neighborhoods to minimize the impacts of higher-intensity development.
+- GA 1.1 Designate Growth Areas in locations: - With infrastructure capacity to accommodate higher levels of activity and a mix of uses; - Where infrastructure upgrade/extension will be most cost-effective; - With multimodal transportation access; - Needing focused reinvestment; - Where regional attractions exist or are planned; and/or - That will reduce development pressures in lower-intensity areas of the city. - GA 1.3 Ensure that such development sensitively responds to neighborhoods, infrastructure, and character within and next to Growth Areas. - GA 1.4 Accommodate the highest intensity of development in designated Growth Areas.
+In some cases, Character Area Plans may be more specific on appropriate locations for higher intensity development within both Growth and Activity Areas. - GA 1.5 Identify Growth and Activity Area "edges," and incorporate context-appropriate transitions between these "edges" and adjacent neighborhoods to minimize the impacts of higher-intensity development.

-Response: Integrating a residential health care community in Old Town adjacent to HonorHealth Osborn brings physical and economic synergy, that will continue to enliven and enhance Old Town consistent with the goals and policies of the General Plan and OTSCAP by offering new housing options for seniors.
-This residential health care use is an ideal fit given the range of surrounding land uses.
-The building massing is designed to respectfully integrate with the surrounding building heights including Ten Wine Lofts (60-ft) and The Carter (66-ft).
-Further, the HonorHealth campus is zoned for building heights up to 150-ft.
+Response: Integrating 12 new residences in Old Town within a short walk to Civic Center and HonorHealth Osborn brings physical and economic synergy, which will continue to enliven and enhance Old Town consistent with the goals and policies of the General Plan and OTSCAP by offering new housing options for Scottdale residents.
+The proposed townhomes are appropriate given the range of surrounding land uses and scale of existing buildings.
+The 3-story building massing is designed to respectfully integrate with the surrounding building heights including existing buildings along 1st Street, The Clayton on 2nd (35 residences) and Clayton House to the south, Main Street Place to the north, and Civic Center Library to the west.